genosse-einhorn/old-windows-updates/vbox/win95/setup-bootdisk-with-cdrom/howto.md

 Modify `CONFIG.SYS` and `DRVCOPY.INF` to point to your chosen CD driver.

+## Extras

+* The startup disk contains potentially useless stuff like `UNINSTAL.EXE` or `REGEDIT.EXE`.
+  If you delete this, you'll have space left for e.g. [patcher9x](https://github.com/JHRobotics/patcher9x)
+* Not all CDs contain `OEMSETUP.EXE`, especially not the retail and update CDs.
+  If you have such a disk, you'll have to partition and format the drive manually and then run `SETUP.EXE /K A:\DRVCOPY.INF` (or just `SETUP.EXE` if you don't want the real mode CD driver to be permanently installed).
+* `OEMSETUP.EXE` checks the DOS version.
+A DOS 7.0 bootdisk made by the RTM or OSR1 (A) version of Win95 can only be used to install Win95 RTM or OSR1.
+A DOS 7.1 bootdisk made by some OSR2 (B/C) version can be used to install Win95 OSR2 only (or Win98 for that matter, but why would you do this when the Win98 cd is already bootable)

 ## Credits

 * `DRVCOPY.INF` is basically stolen from some official OEM boot disk.